FarronF/limerick-council-meetings/meetings/2018/07/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council 28th May 2018.md

 Council.
 Where sanction is received, the position will be considered as part

-of the annual budgetary review process.---
+of the annual budgetary review process.
+---
 20

 16.